-The PRITS Proposal Evaluation Guidelines ("PEG" or the "Guidelines") refer to the criteria that the Puerto Rico Innovation and Technology Service ("PRITS") will use to evaluate innovation and technology proposals submitted for approval by the Agencies1 of the Government of Puerto Rico.
+The PRITS Proposal Evaluation Guidelines ("PEG" or the "Guidelines") refer to the criteria that the Puerto Rico Innovation and Technology Service ("PRITS") will use to evaluate innovation and technology proposals submitted for approval by the Agencies of the Government of Puerto Rico.

-The Guidelines are to be used as a reference to comply with Act 75, as amended, enacted on July 25, 2019 ("Act-75"), creating the PRITS.
-The Guidelines are published to assist the requesting Agencies and serve as a complement to Circular Letter 2020-003 ("PRITS-2020-003"), published on August 31, 2020.
-PRITS-2020-003 establishes the process that entities under the purview of Act-75 must follow for the evaluation, authorization, acquisition and implementation of technologies mandated by Act-75.
+The Guidelines are to be used as a reference to comply with Act 75, as amended, enacted on July 25, 2019 ("Act-75"), creating PRITS.
+The Guidelines are published to assist the requesting Agencies and serve as a complement to Administrative Order 2023-001 ("PRITS-2023-001"), published on August 31, 2020.
+PRITS-2023-001 establishes the process that entities under the purview of Act-75 must follow for the evaluation, authorization, acquisition, and implementation of technologies mandated by Act-75.

-PRITS is fully aware and recognizes that proposals vary greatly depending on the goods or services being acquired, and therefore, not every criteria will apply to all submissions.
-Similarly, the Guidelines are non-exclusive, therefore PRITS can incorporate other criteria, if applicable.
+PRITS is fully aware and recognizes that proposals vary greatly depending on the goods or services being acquired, and therefore, all criteria will not necessarily apply to all submissions.
+Similarly, the Guidelines are non-exclusive, therefore PRITS can incorporate additional criteria within its evaluation, if applicable.

-The Guidelines were built upon the Government of Puerto Rico's innovation and technology public policy and legal mandates, plus observations and experience gathered by PRITS as related to the wide-ranging deployment of technology solutions at the government.
+The Guidelines were built upon the Government of Puerto Rico's innovation and technology public policy and legal mandates, and considers observations and experience gathered by PRITS as related to the wide-ranging deployment of technology solutions at the government.
 Additionally, it incorporates concepts from the Information Technology Infrastructure Library v4 ("ITIL").
 ITIL is a set of detailed practices for IT service management ("ITSM") that focuses on aligning IT services with the needs of the organization.
 ITIL describes processes, procedures, tasks, and checklists that can be applied by an organization toward strategy, delivering value, and maintaining a minimum level of competency.
 It allows the organization to establish a baseline from which it can plan, implement, and measure.

-To expedite the evaluation process, PRITS strongly recommends Agencies to review the PEG prior to a) creating a procurement document such as an RFI, RFQ, RFP or formal bid, b) directly requesting proposals to prospective vendors, and/or c) submitting Form PRITS-001.
+To expedite the evaluation process, Agencies should review the PEG prior to a) creating a procurement document such as an RFI, RFQ, RFP or formal bid, b) directly requesting proposals to prospective vendors, and/or c) submitting Form PRITS-001.
 PRITS encourages Agencies to review the PEG with their prospective vendors to ensure they are aware and can meet the requirements outlined within this document.

-1 Article 3(a) Act-75 defines Agency as any board, bodies, examination board, commissions, public corporations, offices division, administration, bureau, department, authority, official, employee, person, entity or any government instrumentality of the Executive Branch of the Government of Puerto Rico (collectively the "Agency" or "Agencies").
+&lt;sup>1 Article 3(a) Act-75 defines Agency as any board, bodies, examination board, commissions, public corporations, offices division, administration, bureau, department, authority, official, employee, person, entity or any government instrumentality of the Executive Branch of the Government of Puerto Rico (collectively the "Agency" or "Agencies").

-Also, PRITS strongly recommends Agencies to conduct a proper needs and viability assessment and planning phase in accordance to findings and recommendations from the Special Report TI-17-02 of the Office of the Comptroller of the Government of Puerto Rico.
+Also, PRITS strongly recommends Agencies to conduct a proper needs and viability assessment and planning phase in accordance with findings and recommendations from the Special Report TI-17-02 of the Office of the Comptroller of the Government of Puerto Rico.
 This is also emphasized in the PEG.